 The poster for "The Thing" Appears several times in episodes, it also appears in the film "The Mist" based on a Stephen King novel about creatures slipping through a rift of some sort.

 The orange cat hissing at Eleven reminisce Jonesy from Alien and the outfit Holly Wheeler wears when following the bulbs is similar to what Drew Barrymore wears as E.T. leaves.

 Winona Ryder (Joyce Byers) was born in 1971.
-The series takes place mainly in 1983.
-Ryder turned 12 years old that year, roughly the same age in real life as all of the main young child characters were in the year the series takes place.
+Season one takes place mainly in 1983, and season two opens on the day before her 13th birthday -- meaning Ryder was roughly the same age in real life as all of the main young child characters were when the series takes place.